-The menu includes a wide range of coffees, teas, soft drinks, beers, wines etc., cakes, and proper cold and hot meals featuring typical Viennese restaurant dishes.
+The menu includes a wide range of coffees, teas, soft drinks, beers, wines etc., cakes, and proper cold and hot meals featuring typical Viennese restaurant dishes with a smattering of vegetarian options, too.

 Talking of location – what a truly wonderful setting to sup your coffee.

-You sit below the main dome on an upholstered chair or sofa while eight arches with black and gold columns lift your eyes up past playful statues and angels to reliefs honouring the likes of Archduke Ferdinand II and, of course, the ubiquitous Emperor Franz Joseph.
+You sit below the main dome on an upholstered chair or sofa.
+Eight arches with black and gold columns lift your eyes up past playful statues and angels to reliefs honouring the likes of Archduke Ferdinand II and, of course, the ubiquitous Emperor Franz Joseph.

 It’s the “if there’s a space then fill it” approach to architecture.